ungdev/cassiopee-mobile/README.md

 - App.js => entry point of the app
 - app.json => app infos, like version (it's important to increase it when you publish a new version)
 - README.md => this file

+## Version Syntax :

+Cassiopée is the new concept of GALA UTT.
+The original version is 2.0.0 (March 2020)

+- First number will be incremented for each edition so +1 every year.
+- Second number will be incremented for an update with new functionality in the same year (add Plan for exemple few weeks before event)
+- Third number will be incremented for minor fix, text error or security patch